 How to choose a Training Ride

-When choosing a ride, take into account your own cycling ability and choose one based on your present cycling skill.
-Don't over extend yourself by choosing a training ride that is either too long or has terrain (too many hills) that is much more challenging than you are accustomed to.
+When choosing a ride, take into account your own cycling ability and choose one based on your present cycling skill, especially your pace.
+AIDS/LifeCycle Training rides are group rides.
+You are going to have more fun and get more out of them when you ride with the group!
+Many new riders misjudge their speed and underestimate the amount of time they need to rest at rest stops.
+Also, don't overextend yourself by choosing a training ride that is too long or has terrain that is much more challenging than you are accustomed to.
+If you are unsure, start with a pace 1, terrain 1 ride.

-Our rides are rated in the following areas: Category, Terrain and Length.
-One of the most important ratings to consider when choosing a ride to join is the Category, which determines the average pace of the group.
+Our rides are rated in the following areas: Pace, Terrain and Miles.
+One of the most important ratings to consider when choosing a ride to join is the Pace, which determines the average speed of the group.

 The following legend includes important information for you to evaluate your own cycling ability before choosing a ride from our Calendar.